 jacqueline Ho, AIA

-I am a licensed Architect (NY), Project Manager and Business Operations/Development professional based in San Francisco.
+I am a licensed Architect (California and New York), Project Manager and Business Operations/Development professional based in San Francisco.
 I hold a Master of Business Administration and a Master of Architecture from Yale, as well as a Bachelor of Architecture from Syracuse University.

 Given my background I wear many hats.